 How do we measure and evaluate the consequences of human violence?
 Given Zahnd’s reading of this judgment passage, the answer is that God is revealing the divine plan that Creation has essentially been structured “since the foundation of the world” to yield blessing when all the least are cared for.
 Conversely, when the least are sacrificed instead of cared for, the result is a violence that envelopes even those in power — human beings who mistakenly see power as manipulating violence toward others and away from themselves.
 Human brokers of power are playing with fire in doing so.
-Creation has been structured by God to work best for everyone, “all the nations,” when the most vulnerable are attended to instead of the least vulnerable.
+Creation has been structured by God to work best for everyone, “all the nations,” when care of the most vulnerable is prioritized.
 (This is also a reality at the origins of our species since human infants are born the most vulnerable of all creatures; it takes years for human beings to mature enough to leave the nest.
 Is this another argument in favor of expanded roles for women, since mothers seem to know this more experientially?)
 Human beings can continue to behave otherwise.
 We can continue to operate with a power that favors the center rather than the margins.
 But it will prove to be as futile as spitting into the wind.
 God in Jesus the Messiah is revealing a Creation that favors the margins rather than the center.
 “Blessed are the poor in spirit….”

 Matthew 25:31-46 thus reveals the key to human flourishing (with the rest of Creation still waiting for the children of God to get our act together — Rom.
 8:19-23): communities that tend to the least will flourish, while communities (“nations”) that neglect the least will be playing with the fire of their own systemic violence.
 This has been true since the foundation of the world.